speakeasyjs/speakeasy/README.md

 <a name="hotp․verifyDelta"></a>
 ### hotp․verifyDelta(options) ⇒ <code>Object</code>
-Verify a counter-based One Time passcode and return the delta.
+Verify a counter-based one-time token against the secret and return the delta.
+By default, it verifies the token at the given counter value, with no leeway (no look-ahead or look-behind).
+A token validated at the current counter value will have a delta of 0.

+You can specify a window to add more leeway to the verification process.
+`verifyDelta()` will then return the delta between the given token and the given counter value.

 **Kind**: global function

-**Returns**: <code>Object</code> - On success, returns an object with the counter difference between the client and the server as the `delta` property.
+**Returns**: <code>Object</code> - On success, returns an object with the counter difference between the client and the server as the `delta` property (i.e.
+  `{ delta: 0 }`).

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |